Bishop Luers High School: Programs offered

 Luers' main rival is Bishop Dwenger High School, a Catholic school on the north side of Fort Wayne.
 Luers also has a spirited neighborhood rivalry with South Side High School, which is often termed "The Battle for Calhoun Street."

 State championships

-The Knights' athletic program has produced 20 team state champions in their history.
+The Knights' athletic program has produced 21 team state champions in their history.

 Football

-Bishop Luers has been to the Indiana state finals for football fifteen times, including four consecutive years, 1999 through 2002.
-Eleven of those fifteen trips have resulted in football championships, all in Class 2A, including four consecutive wins in 2009, 2010, 2011 and 2012.
-The fifteen championship appearances are the most of any team in Indiana football history, and the eleven championships tie the state record.
+Bishop Luers has been to the Indiana state finals for football sixteen times, including four consecutive years, 1999 through 2002.
+Twelve of those sixteen trips have resulted in football championships, all in Class 2A, including four consecutive wins in 2009, 2010, 2011 and 2012.

 The Knights' roster has included many accomplished players who have gone on to play successfully at the professional and NCAA Division I levels.
-Among the most notable are Jack Johnston star quarterback, who led the Knights to their best regular season record to date.
-Anthony Spencer of the NFL's Dallas Cowboys and Jaylon Smith, winner of the 2012 high school Butkus Award and the 2012 Indiana Mr. Football award, are also alumni.
+Among the most notable are Anthony Spencer of the NFL's Dallas Cowboys and Jaylon Smith, winner of the 2012 high school Butkus Award and the 2012 Indiana Mr. Football award, are also alumni.